 Children Helping in the Garden:

 Being child oriented is a must.
 It is not fun for anyone to watch others garden, especially young children.
 When gardening with children it is important to keep their attention spans in mind.
 Keeping the gardening sessions short will ensure that the children can finish what they started without getting bored.
 Break up gardening with running around and playing outside before bringing everyone back together to start the next task.
-By breaking up the process you are ensuring that you will be able to keep the younger children's attention, keeping the interested and learning about gardening.
+By breaking up the process you are ensuring that you will be able to keep the younger children's attention, keeping them interested and learning about gardening.

 Having child sized tools is a great way to help them feel a part of the gardening process.
 Not only do you want to keep the child's attention, but you want the child to be able to use the tools properly and safely.
-A young child will have a harder time using a rake or hoe that is too large for them.
-Providing them with a small spade or sand rake is a great way to empower your child and make them feel like they make a difference in the garden.
+A young child will have a harder time using a rake or hoe that is much too large for them.
+Providing them with a small spade or sand rake is a great way to empower your child and make them feel like they are making a difference in the garden.
 Size and safety are important factors when allowing children to work in the garden.

 Children who have the ability to finish their tasks will have a greater feeling of accomplishment and importance.
-You may not be able to get everything done in one setting, and the garden may not look the prettiest, but your children are learning the importance of gardening, where food comes from, and responsibility.
+You may not be able to get everything done in one sitting, and the garden may not look the prettiest, but your children are learning the importance of gardening, where food comes from, and responsibility.
 Children who garden are more likely to try and enjoy eating a variety of fruits and vegetables.

 When choosing seedlings for planting with children, it is a good idea to keep in mind the ease of growing those seeds as well as how much those seeds will yield later.
 Some great seedlings for children are those that are large in size, have a high packet count, and are cheap.
 These types of seedlings will create less stress later when casualties occur.
 You may want to consider giving your child a few choices so they can help pick some vegetables or fruits for the garden as well.
-The more active your child can be in the gardening process the more they will want to help and enjoy eating the harvests they helped create.
+The more active your child can be in the gardening process, the more they will want to help and enjoy eating the harvests they have helped to create.